Vodafone offers Big Value Bundles from £5/month on Pay As You Go with “total rollover” of unused allowances.

 Vodafone offers a £5/month Pay As You Go bundle with 150 minutes, 250 texts and 100MB of data.

-For a better value alternative, it might be worth investigating the bundles from ASDA Mobile and giffgaff.
-For instance, giffgaff offers 150 minutes, 500 texts and 500MB of internet for £5/month (this is five times more data than you’d get on Vodafone’s £5 Big Value Bundle).
+For a better value alternative, it might be worth investigating the bundles from ASDA Mobile.
+For instance, ASDA Mobile offers 125 minutes, 2000 texts and 250MB of data for £5/month (this is two and a half times more data than you’d get on Vodafone’s £5 Big Value Bundle).

-For £7.50/month, you’ll get 250 minutes, unlimited texts and 2GB of internet on giffgaff (twenty times more data for an extra £2.50 per month).
+For £7/month, you’ll get 300 minutes, unlimited texts and 1GB of internet on ASDA Mobile (ten times more data for an extra £2 per month).

 £10 per month bundles

-Vodafone’s £10 Big Value Bundle comes with 250 minutes, unlimited texts and 2GB of internet.
+Vodafone’s £10 Big Value Bundle comes with 250 minutes, unlimited texts and 3GB of internet.

 £15 per month bundles